 Indigenous forest guardian Marçal Guajajara and Indigenous leader Puyr Tembé stand at the frontlines of this fight, risking their lives to protect their ancestral lands from relentless invasions and deforestation.
 On the other side–Valdir, an illegal logger, is trapped in a desperate struggle to make ends meet and sees no other way than continuing to cut down the forest.

 This is the powerful narrative at the heart of We Are Guardians — a story of hope and resilience amidst an unfolding crisis.
-Directed by Indigenous activist Edivan Guajajara, and environmental filmmakers Chelsea Greene, and Rob Grobman, and produced by Academy Award winner Fisher Stevens with Leonardo DiCaprio serving as Executive Producer, the film is an exploration of the human spirit and our collective responsibility to protect the fragile balance of our world.
-Ultimately it illuminates the path forward, where hope and unity can guide us toward a brighter future for the Amazon and our planet.
+Through a tapestry of voices, this award-winning documentary provides a raw and intimate look at the lives of those closest to the Amazon and peels back the layers of this critical situation to reveal a story that ultimately affects all of us.
+Directed by Edivan Guajajara, Chelsea Greene, and Rob Grobman, and produced by Academy Award winner Fisher Stevens with Leonardo DiCaprio serving as Executive Producer, the film is an exploration of the human spirit and our collective responsibility to protect the fragile balance of our world.
+Ultimately, it illuminates a path forward, where hope and unity can guide us toward a brighter future for the Amazon and our planet.

 A Global Treasure Worth Protecting

 The Amazon Rainforest holds a profound significance for all of humanity.
-Although tropical rainforests account for less than 3 percent of Earth's surface, they play an essential role in ensuring climate stability and regulating global rainfall patterns.
+Tropical rainforests account for less than 3 percent of Earth's surface, yet they play an essential role in ensuring climate stability and regulating global rainfall patterns.
 In 2022, deforestation and wildfires in the Brazilian Amazon soared to a staggering 15-year high, casting a shadow of urgency over this vital ecosystem.
-In 2023 the problem remains.
+In 2024, the problem continues.